AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/salesforce.md

 ## Opportunity contact role {#opportunity-contact-role}

-See the documentation on [XDM Business Opportunity Person Relation class](../../../../xdm/classes/b2b/business-opportunity-person-relation.md) for more information.
+See the documentation on [XDM Business Opportunity Person Relation class](../../../../xdm/classes/b2b/business-opportunity-person-relation.md) for more information on the XDM Class and XDM Field Group(s).

 | Source field | Target XDM field path | Notes |
 | --- | --- | --- |